 From human actions, we can threaten biodiversity.
-For example, if you remove specific habitats like wetlands, grasslands and forests, then you cut off habitats for species that thrive there.
+If you remove specific habitats like wetlands, grasslands, and forests, then you cut off habitats for species that thrive there.

 Two of the most diverse ecosystems on the planet are tropical rainforests and coral reefs.
 Before we get into them, first let’s get into why we want to preserve biodiversity.

 There are limitless benefits to preserving biodiversity in any ecosystem.
 Not only does biodiversity directly impact industries like tourism, recreation and fisheries, but they help balance nature.

 Variety of species helps fill all the niches (ecological roles) in their environment.
 For example, this includes anything from predation, decomposition, parasitism, and mutualism.
 And this is no different from human societies with the different roles we play.

 There are also significant benefits for pharmaceutical products related to biodiversity and the richness of species.
 For example, about ¼ of the drugs we commonly use today were originally derived from plants such as those in tropical rainforests.